ReinardKuroi/worldgen/doc/planning.md

 It also keeps data on additional props and textures.
 `MeshData` keeps mesh data and implements methods necessary to transform this mesh.
 `IslandMeshFactory` provides an interface for generating new islands.
+`MeshObject` is responsible for data -> .obj transformation.

 On an abstract level, island is generated in a few steps: